Scale model: Paint

 Glossy colors are generally used for car and commercial truck exteriors.
 Flat colors are generally desirable for military vehicles, aircraft, and spacecraft.
 Metallic colors simulate the various metals (silver, gold, aluminum, steel, copper, brass, etc.)

 Enamel paint has classically been used for model making and is generally considered the most durable paint for plastics.
 It is available in small bottles for brushing and airbrushing, and aerosol spray cans.
 Disadvantages include toxicity and a strong chemical smell of the paint and its mineral spirit thinner/brush cleaner.
 Modern enamels are made of alkyd resin to limit toxicity.
 Popular brands include Testor's in the US and Humbrol (now Hornby) in the UK.

 Lacquer paint produces a hard, durable finish, and requires its own lacquer thinner.

 Enamels have been generally replaced in popularity by acrylic paint, which is water-based.
 Advantages include decreased toxicity and chemical smell, and brushes clean with soap and water.
 Disadvantages include possibly limited durability on plastic, requiring priming coats, at least two color coats, and allowing adequate cure time.
 Popular brands include the Japanese import Tamiya.

-Some beginner's level kits avoid the necessity to paint the model by adding pigments and chrome plating to the plastic.
+Some beginner-level kits avoid the necessity to paint the model by adding pigments and chrome plating to the plastic.